THERAPY SERVICES

 I help couples strengthen their relationship and navigate conflicts, communication problems, cultural and personal differences, lack of connection, trust issues, infidelity, sexual concerns, external stressors such as work and extended family dynamics, pregnancy and parenting, and support of a partner with health/mental health issues.

-I welcome the opportunity to support both opposite-sex and same-sex couples on their journeys to better communication and deeper understanding, to help them to develop a more secure attachment and more fulfilling relationship.
+I welcome the opportunity to support both opposite-sex and same-sex couples on their journeys toward better communication, deeper understanding, and the development of a more secure attachment.

 Nervous about therapy?